 You need a place where you can store all important information about you and your book, including where to buy it and when your next book will be out.
 And yes, I know that Goodreads already allows that, but you’re limiting yourself to just one platform, which is bad.
 If you want to create that worldwide presence, you need to have at minimum of three different places where you exist online, and I strongly recommend that a website be your second.

-Again, a website is a much better investment to make if you hate technology and don’t want to be overly involved with it.
-Having a website is professional, and it’s the first thing someone would expect to pop up when they google your name.
-But a (good) website does cost money to create and maintain, and if you’re going to spend money on it you might as well use it, even if it’s just updates on your next book or letting people know what events you’ll be at.
+The catch here is that a (good) website does cost money to create and maintain, and if you’re going to spend money on it you might as well use it regularly, even if it’s just for giving updates on your next book or letting people know what events you’ll be at.

 If you don’t want to invest in a website, the next best thing to have is a Facebook page.

 A Facebook page is, in a way, equally as good as having a website, because it’s been proven that readers are most active in Facebook groups, so they are more likely to come across you if you are present on the Facebook site.
 It also opens a lot of doorways for networking, and gives you a place to produce content that will actually circulate in people’s newsfeeds, as opposed to it just sitting on your website.
 The best part about this is that you can schedule this content in advance to save time and then just respond to comments as they come through.